szoupi/gdpr-cookie-banner-consent/README.md

 ## COOKIE BANNER
-Add cookie html banner to the footer of the page
+Add cookie html banner to the footer of the page as module (in wp use plugin "Custom CSS and JS)

 ## LINK TO BANNER
 Add link with id="enable-cookie-banner" at bottom of the page: